monsoon-load-testing/monsoon/README.md

   $ monsoon config

 DESCRIPTION

-  ...
-  If you want to change your AWS credentials for Monsoon infrastructure.
+  Allows you to change the AWS credentials associated with your Monsoon infrastructure

   You will need:
      - your AWS access key